If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 Creatine and Hair Loss?

-Now for the big question as to whether creatine can cause hair loss or not.
+Now for the big question as to whether it can cause hair loss or not.

 This whole idea came about from one 2009 study that showed creatine supplementation increased the levels of the hormone DHT in male rugby players.